hackclub/hackclub/workshops/personal_website/README.md

 }
 ```

-Now be sure to **Run** to get the most recent version of your website.
+Now be sure to **save** to get the most recent version of your website.
 Ah, it is truly beautiful to behold.

 ![Children celebrating](https://cloud-4zpw37atj-hack-club-bot.vercel.app/0celebrate_harry_potter.gif)